sharmapravin1001/terraform-google-network/tf-create-gcp-network-subnet-only/Readme.md

-This will

-This repository will create Google Cloud network and subnet only.
+# This repository will create Google Cloud [gcp] network and subnet only.

 [1] Simply clone the repo.

 $ git clone <URL/../../sharmapravin1001.git>